aws-amplify/docs/docs/start/getting-started/fragments/react/setup.md

 Next, we need to configure Amplify on the client so that we can use it to interact with our backend services.

-Open up __src/index.js__ and add the following code below the last import:
+Open __src/index.js__ and add the following code below the last import:

 ```javascript
 import Amplify from "aws-amplify";